 Ten Insights into Italian Culture: #1 – Italian Communication

-There are many stereotypes about the way in which Italians communicate.
+There are many stereotypes about the way in which Italians communicate, so-called Italian communication, and that are attributed to Italian culture.
 Most of these stereotypes manifest as shouting, excessive gesturing, pinching together the fingers of one hand interrogatively, and using exaggerated singsong cadences when mimicking an Italian accent.
 Well, I’m here to tell you to STOP it.
 Let go of your stereotypes and stop behaving like that; it is extremely insensitive and rude, and reflects an ignorance of the reality and cultural diversity of Italy.

 In any country, shouting depends on trade.
 While miners, fishermen, and market sellers may do it to make their voices heard over the din, white-collar workers and other office workers may not.
 Depending on the major trade of a city, there may or may not be a historic tradition of shouting that has lived on even after a quieter social environment has been forged.
 And depending on which professional or socio-economic group of Italian immigrants may have moved into your neighborhood in your home outside of Italy, they may or may not have inherited the tradition of shouting, so do not assume that their ways of communicating apply to the entire nation from which they hail.